cohere-coop/just-enough-unix-command-line/en-US/src/xargs-and-cut.md

 # Command Line Tutorials – Xargs &amp; Cut

-Greetings, friends!
-Welcome back to my ongoing command line series.
-If this is your first time here, you might want to [check out]("http://quickleft.com/blog/command-line-tutorials-more-tips-tricks") some of the older posts before diving in.
-Today we're going to talk about the `xargs` command in depth, and then we'll touch on the cut command.
+This chapter we're going to talk about the `xargs` command in depth, and then we'll touch on the cut command.

 When you chain commands together to achieve a longer effect, you have a few different options.
 Typically you'll use a [pipe]("http://quickleft.com/blog/command-line-tutorials-redirection-pipes") to accomplish something longer, like so: